Germanic peoples: Marcomannic Wars to 375 CE

 From 250 onward, the Gothic peoples formed the "single most potent threat to the northern frontier of Rome".
 In 250 CE a Gothic king Cniva led Goths with Bastarnae, Carpi, Vandals, and Taifali into the empire, laying siege to Philippopolis.
 He followed his victory there with another on the marshy terrain at Abrittus, a battle which cost the life of Roman emperor Decius.
 In 253/254, further attacks occurred reaching Thessalonica and possibly Thrace.
 In 267/268 there were large raids led by the Herules in 267/268, and a mixed group of Goths and Herules in 269/270.
 Gothic attacks were abruptly ended in the years after 270, after a Roman victory in which the Gothic king Cannabaudes was killed.

 The Roman limes largely collapsed in 259/260, during the Crisis of the Third Century (235–284), and Germanic raids penetrated as far as northern Italy.
 The limes on the Rhine and upper Danube was brought under control again in 270s, and by 300 the Romans had reestablished control over areas they had abandoned during the crisis.
 From the later third century onward, the Roman army relied increasingly on troops of Barbarian origin, often recruited from Germanic peoples, with some functioning as senior commanders in the Roman army.
 In the 4th century, warfare along the Rhine frontier between the Romans and Franks and Alemanni seems to have mostly consisted of campaigns of plunder, during which major battles were avoided.
 The Romans generally followed a policy of trying to prevent strong leaders from emerging among the barbarians, using treachery, kidnapping, and assassination, paying off rival tribes to attack them, or by supporting internal rivals.

-Migration Period (ca. 375–568)
+Migration Period (c.
+375–568)

 The Migration Period is traditionally cited by historians as beginning in 375 CE, under the assumption that the appearance of the Huns prompted the Visigoths to seek shelter within the Roman Empire in 376.
-The end of the migration period is usually set at 586 when the Lombards invaded Italy.
+The end of the migration period is usually set at 568 when the Lombards invaded Italy.
 During this time period, numerous barbarian groups invaded the Roman Empire and established new kingdoms within its boundaries.
 These Germanic migrations traditionally mark the transition between antiquity and the beginning of the early Middle Ages.
 The reasons for the migrations of the period are unclear, but scholars have proposed overpopulation, climate change, bad harvests, famines, and adventurousness as possible reasons.
 Migrations were probably carried out by relatively small groups rather than entire peoples.